Sahithi-Sarabu/Web-Dev/exams/exam03/questions.md

 const Chat = ({ userState}) => {
   return (
     <div>
-      <p>Welcome to the Chat Online, {userState.username}</p>
+      <p>Welcome to the Chat Online, Status : {userState.isLoggedIn}</p>
     </div>
   );
 };
-The userState is being passed as props to the chat component where the user who is loggedin can see a welcome message.
+The userState is being passed as props to the chat component where the user who is loggedin can see a welcome message with status passed as a prop.

 ## Q6: Follow-up: If you can't pass data "up" the component tree, how can anything that is "down" change data?
 Give simple code samples if that makes it easier to describe.

-##A: The data passes from top to the children components.And the children components generate events like change in input or a button click which gets handled by the parent component, therefore using callback the data  can be modified by the children components.
+##A: The data passes from top to the children components.And the children components generate events like change in input or a button click which gets handled using callback by the parent component and the data  gets modified by the children components.

 Example: In App:
 const App =() => {